smartprocure/extract-text-html/README.md

 # extract-text-html

 Extract text from HTML.
 Excludes content from metadata tags by default.
-For example, `script` and `style`.
-Removes excess whitespace by default.
+For example, script and style.
+Reduces multiple spaces to a single space and trims whitespace from the start and end by default.
+Set `preserveWhitespace` to `true` to disable this behavior.
 Optionally, replace tags with text.

 Single dependency on [htmlparser2](https://www.npmjs.com/package/htmlparser2)